LatroServices/FMPlus/index.md

 # Welcome
-Welcome to FM+ web app documentation.
+Welcome to FM+ web app documentation which describes the SIM Box Module features.

 ## About FM+
-FM+ is LATRO's latest DEFEND technology, featuring Bypass Shield and advanced fraud prevention capabilities, including Chain Rules and machine learning models.
+FM+ is LATRO's latest analytics tool designed to detect SIM Box Fraud among other fraud scenarios.

 ## Documentation Overview
 This documentation is intened to be used by the FM+ web app users to serve as a guide for the different pages and functional features.
 The documentation includes: